brp-optics/taskmc/README.md

 # Dependencies

-This script depends on python 3.7 or above and on the `taskw` python library:
+This script depends on Python 3.7 or above and on the `taskw` Python library:

 ```
 pip install taskw
 ```

-This script is made much more useful by the taskwarrior-time-tracking-hook script, available [here](https://github.com/kostajh/taskwarrior-time-tracking-hook):
+This script is made much more useful by the `taskwarrior-time-tracking-hook` python script, available [here](https://github.com/kostajh/taskwarrior-time-tracking-hook):

 ```
 pip install taskwarrior-time-tracking-hook
 ```

-If you install `taskwarrior-time-tracking-hook`, `taskw` will be installed for you.
+The pip script for `taskwarrior-time-tracking-hook` also installs `taskw` for you.

 # Usage